Information Inequalities for Five Random Variables: The Minimal Set of Inequalities

-NPN-reducibility and NPN-irreducibility is defined analogously, using staircases $S-(i_1,j_1)$, $S+(i_2,j_2)$, and $S-(i_3,j_3)$, assuming that they are also subsets of $D_n$. $S$ is \emph{irreducible in $D_n$} if it is both PNP- and NPN-irreducible.
+Negative-Positive-Negative (NPN)-reducibility and NPN-irreducibility is defined analogously, using staircases $S-(i_1,j_1)$, $S+(i_2,j_2)$, and $S-(i_3,j_3)$, assuming that they are also subsets of $D_n$. $S$ is \emph{irreducible in $D_n$} if it is both PNP- and NPN-irreducible.
 Finally, let $\mathcal S_n$ be the collection of the irreducible staircases that are subsets of $D_n$. \end{definition}

 By the remark at the beginning of this section, by Lemma \ref{lemma:convex}, and by Corollary \ref{corr1}, extremal vertices are generated by elements of $\mathcal S_n$ and by their mirror images.
 We describe an incremental algorithm that generates the elements of the collection $\mathcal S_n$.